mwieck/Getting-and-Cleaning-Data/CodeBook.md

 The features in the dataset are all numeric and are the calculated average from the original feature normalized and bounded within -1:+1 :

-The abbreviations in the variable names mean the following:
+The abbreviations in the variable names have got the following meaning:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions t           time f           frequency